 Premises owned, rented or leased by The University of Texas at San Antonio, and areas within 1,000 feet of the premises are “gang-free” zones.
 Certain criminal offenses, including those involving gang-related crimes, will be enhanced to the next highest category of offense if committed in a gang-free zone by an individual 17 years or older.
 See Texas Penal Code, Section 71.028.

 The Student Travel Policy promotes safe travel by students to and from activities or events that advance the University’s mission of research and discovery, teaching and learning, community engagement and public service.
 The policy serves as a guide for student travel and supports compliance with relevant state and University of Texas System regulations.
+Registration with International S.O.S. is required for faculty, staff, students and student-employees who travel internationally.
 Detailed information regarding this policy can be accessed in the Handbook of Operating Procedures, the Student Travel Web page, or by contacting the Office of the Vice President for Student Affairs.